 In May 2011, under the provisions of paragraph 28 of the GEF Instrument, the GEF Council decided to broaden its partnerships by approving the policies, procedures, and criteria for a pilot on accrediting new institutions to serve as GEF Partners for the implementation of GEF projects.
-The expansion of the GEF Partnership aims at enhancing country ownership within the GEF and to give recipient countries greater choice in terms of agencies with which they work.
-Accreditation of national agencies as GEF Project Agencies will also allow them to enhance their capacity in terms of project implementation.
+The expansion of the GEF Partnership aims at enhancing country ownership in the GEF operations and to give recipient countries greater choice in terms of agencies with which they work.
+Accreditation of national agencies will allow recipient countries to enhance their capacity in the GEF project implementation.

 The new agencies to be accredited under this reform will be referred to as GEF Project Agencies.
 Upon accreditation, GEF Project Agencies will be entitled to work directly with the GEF Secretariat and Trustee to assist recipient countries in the preparation and implementation of GEF-financed projects, which will enable them to access resources from GEF-managed trust funds directly.

-The following types of agencies will be eligible for accreditation under rules for the GEF-5 pilot, as agreed by the GEF Council:
+The following types of entities will be eligible for accreditation under rules for the GEF-5 pilot, as agreed by the Council:

 - National institutions

 - United Nations specialized agencies and programs

 Under the GEF-5 pilot, the GEF will be able to accredit up to ten (10) institutions to serve as GEF Project Agencies, with the goal of accrediting at least five national institutions.
 To ensure that applications from national institutions have priority in the accreditation process, until at least five applicant national institutions have been approved by the GEF Council (which will enable them to move forward to Stage II of the accreditation procedure - review by the GEF Accreditation Panel), the Secretariat will only review applications from national institutions, regional organizations, and civil society organizations/non-governmental organizations.